This summer we'll be in Seattle to meet industry experts on the cloud and gaming. Please save the date and join us:

 9AM - 12PM EST

-Professor Ilkka Rahnasto, Senior Vice President, Marconi; former Head of Intellectual Property, Nokia
+Professor Ilkka Rahnasto, President, Avanci Broadcast; former Head of Intellectual Property, Nokia

 This course considers how companies with varying business models use their intellectual property to create value for their respective company.
-The course will cover patent, trademark, copyright and trade secret (data) monetization, illustrating how IP is used to create revenue.
-More specifically, the course will cover patent licensing monetization, trademarks and franchising, music licensing, and generative artificial intelligence.
-The course will have industry speakers from companies such as Qualcomm, Nokia, Spotify, YUM Brands, Pepsi, Microsoft and others.
+The course will cover patent, trademark, and copyright monetization, illustrating how IP is used to create revenue.
+More specifically, the course will cover patent licensing monetization, trademarks and franchising, and music licensing.
+The course will have industry speakers from various companies.

 1:30PM - 4:30PM